 Plan a Healthy Prenatal Diet

 While you're technically "eating for two" now, the average woman only needs to take in about 300 more calories a day than usual, according to American Pregnancy.
 Weight gain guidelines depend on your initial BMI, so talk with your doctor about what is healthy for you.

 Get Informed About What to Avoid

 It probably goes without saying, but you should be sure to avoid smoking and recreational drugs in addition to limiting your alcohol intake during pregnancy (the CDC says there is no known safe amount of alcohol to drink during pregnancy).

-Evaluate Your Exercise Routine
+Assess Your Exercise Routine

-Generally in the first trimester, it's safe to continue whatever exercise routine you had before, as long as it doesn't involve heavy lifting, potential falls, extreme heat or humidity, or twisting of your abdomen.
+Generally in the first trimester, it's safe to continue whatever exercise routine you had before, as long as it doesn't involve heavy lifting, potential falls, extreme heat or humidity or abdominal twists.
 Walking and swimming are ideal forms of prenatal exercise for most women.
-Check out this list of exercise do's and don'ts. and discuss your exercise routine with your doctor.
+Discuss your exercise routine with your doctor.

 Learn How to Manage Your Symptoms

 Certain foods and habits can affect your energy level, so find out what to do and what to avoid when you're feeling exhausted.
 Get at least eight hours of sleep a night, if possible, and take cat naps when you can.
 Also keep in mind that exercise is a surprisingly good energy-booster when you're pregnant.

 Try to Relax